 Throughout history, drama/theatre has not only been used to entertain, but also to create personal, emotional, and social awareness.
 Play (or "The Work," as we actors call it) is in itself an act of self discovery.
 How we move, speak, feel, connect, and act as a character draws on our understanding of ourselves and how we fit into the world around us.
 We can explore situations that frighten us through the safety of play-acting.
 We can become a different person who is confident and empowered, enabling us to face situations that baffle us.
-With time we begin to realize these characters come from us.
+With time, we begin to realize these characters come from us.
 It can be through this realization that we develop the skill to enact situations for the stage and for real life.

-We thank James Slowiak and The Center for Applied Theatre and Active Culture who provided us with a temporary home at the Balch Street Theatre and for providing fiduciary oversight as we work toward obtaining our own non-profit status.
-We are honored to find a place under CATAC's non-profit umbrella, where we can create new programming to meet the needs of young people on the spectrum and their families within the greater Akron community.
-We would also like to thank Melanie Y.C.
-Pepe, educational director at Weathervane Playhouse, who gave us the opportunity to develop our first workshop: "All the World's a Stage for Kids on the Spectrum."
+We thank James Slowiak and The Center for Applied Theatre and Active Culture who provided us with a temporary home at the Balch Street Theatre and for providing fiduciary oversight as we worked toward obtaining our own non-profit status.
+As of July 14, 2017, we are a 501 (c) (3) non-profit organization.
+Since teh onset of the Covid19 pandemic, we have created new online programming to meet the needs of youth and adults on the spectrum and their families within the greater Akron community and beyond!
+Our studens now may join us from anywhere there is a wifi connection.
+We are proud to be serving people from as far away as Forida, Long Island, Missouri, and India!

 Most of all, we are grateful to our students, past and present, who continue to inspire us as we discover the joy in playing silly games and creating funny characters together.